kclement172/se577/readme.md

 ### Prerequisites
 1. Make sure you have a recent version of node installed
 2. You might need axios installed to run the server.
 To do so, change directory to the root of the project and enter npm install axios --save
+3. In the server directory, create a new file and call it ".env".
+Copy the following into the file: "GH_ACCESS_TOKEN={the-personal-access-token-submitted-on-blackboard}"
+4. In VS Code, go to "File" and select "Save All"

 ### Running The Client